 Nakiri vs. Usuba – The Usuba and Nakiri knife is a Japanese vegetable knife.
 Both of them are made for chopping vegetables with an up & down motion and no horizontal pulling or pushing.
 The blade of Nakiri or Usuba knife is as thin as a chef’s knife.
 An Usuba and a Nakiri are the same type of knife.
 However, both have some differences.

 If you are still a beginner in the field of Japanese knives, perhaps you still confused about the difference between Nakiri vs. Usuba knives.
 Here in this article, you will be able to understand which knife is best usable or suitable for you.

 Nakiri vs. Usuba – Their Differences

 If you are looking to prepare vegetables, then you can find the Nakiri knife.
 According to the knife of Nakiri, ‘Na’ means Leaf and ‘Kiri’ means cutting.
 If you are looking for kitchen use knives, then Japanese knives are the best option.
 You just choose Nakiri if you are soup lover, and also it is suitable for salad and vegetables.

 On the other hand, the Usuba is a thin blade where ‘Usui’ means thin, and ‘Ha’ (‘Hamano’ )means blade.
-At most of the time, you can see the Usuba knife on professional chief’s hand.
+At most of the time, you can see the Usuba knife on professional chef’s hand.
 In Japanese commercial kitchen, you can find Usuba, Yangiba, and Deba knives.

-Hence, if you are looking knives for commercial choose, you can go for a Usuba Japanese knife.
+Hence, if you are looking knives for commercial choose, you can go for a Usuba knife.
 Both Usuba and Nakiri knife include same blade profile and do not have any belly on their structure.
 The Nakiri and Usuba flat profile lends chopping and accurate push cutting and leads fine cutting in hand.

 Properties of Nakiri knife